Online Course Development

 - Construct a detailed syllabus.
 Include a list of tasks with due dates.
 View an example.

-After you have planned the course and developed all the course materials, you are ready to build the course in TRACS.
+After you have planned the course and developed all the course materials, you are ready to build the course in Canvas.
+You can also visit the Canvas Support page for more information.

-- Post content to Lessons or Resources.
-View training documents for Lessons and Resources.
-We recommend Lessons because it enables a guided structured learning sequence.
-You may also want to create a document with your content in it before working in Lessons so that you can easily copy and paste it into the tool.
+- Post content to Files or Modules.
+View training documents for Files and Modules.
+We recommend Modules because it enables a guided structured learning sequence.
+You may also want to create a document with your content in it before working in Modules so that you can easily copy and paste it into the tool.
 Visit Managing Linked Content to read about tacking linked content.

-- Create Assessments.
-View training documents for Assessments.
+- Create Quizzes.
+View training documents for Quizzes.

 - Create Assignments.
 View training documents for Assignments.